mmarshall2024/KeyGuard/replit.md

 Preferred communication style: Simple, everyday language.
 Primary Goal: Generate immediate revenue from OMNI Empire system with focus on quick wins and monetization.
+Revenue Status: READY TO MAKE MONEY - All systems operational and optimized for immediate conversions.

 ## Recent Changes